trueos/trueos-docs/trueos-handbook/install.rst

 * **Selected Partition:** Select the desired partition or area of free space.

-.. note:: |trueos| will only install into a primary MBR partition, a GPT partition, or an area of free space.
+.. note:: |trueos| onlys install into a primary MBR partition, a GPT partition, or an area of free space.
 That is, |trueos| cannot install into a secondary or an extended partition.
 To create an area of free space to install into, refer to :ref:`Creating Free Space`.

 * **Partition Scheme:**  The default of
   :guilabel:`GPT (Best for new hardware)` is a partition table layout